JOE362/JOE362/README.md

 <h1 align="left">Hey 👋 What's up?</h1>

 <p align="left">
-  My name is Youssif and I'm a fourth-year Computer Science student at Shorouk Academy, Egypt.
+  My name is Youssif and I'm a Computer Science gradute at Shorouk Academy, Egypt.
 I'm a competitive programmer, a backend-focused software engineer, and passionate about building scalable systems.
 </p>